What is the criminal trial process in Kentucky?

 The jury, or if one is not present the judge, will then make their ruling.
 After its ruling, the court will move forward with sentencing.

-There are two additional points.
 The jury’s decision is not always final.
 There are situations when an appeal is appropriate.
 This basically allows for a redo or another trial.
 In order to move forward with an appeal, you need to file a Notice of Appeal within 30 days of sentencing.
 After filing, you have 60 days to prepare a brief.
 This is essentially a legal document that outlines why the appellate court should reverse or dismiss the conviction.
 Once received, the Commonwealth of Kentucky has 60 days to respond.
 The appellate court will review the written arguments and may schedule oral arguments.
 The appellate court generally decides several months after oral arguments.

 If the appellate court upholds the conviction, you may be able to move forward and appeal to the Kentucky Supreme Court.
 If the appellate court sets aside the conviction or chooses to reverse it, the appellate court could order a new trial.
 It could also choose to dismiss all or a portion of the charges.